-At the conclusion of their investigation, the Headteacher will provide a formal written response within 15 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher/Head of School will provide a formal written response usually within 15 school days of the date of receipt of the complaint.

-If the Headteacher is unable to meet this deadline, for example due to school holiday closures, they will provide the complainant with an update and revised response date.
+If the Headteacher/Head of School is unable to meet this deadline, for example due to school holiday closures, they will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Pye Bank CE Primary School will take to resolve the complaint.
+Where appropriate, it will include details of actions <Academy Name> will take to resolve the complaint.

-The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The Headteacher/Head of School will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.